-Digital sales funnels are designed to offer multiple touch points that appeal to users who are at different stages of their buyer’s journey, nurturing users through discovering your brand to researching it to deciding to hopefully purchase (and repurchase!).
+Digital sales funnels are designed to offer multiple touchpoints that appeal to users at different stages of their buyer’s journey, nurturing users by discovering your brand to researching it to hopefully purchase (and repurchase!).

-A long-time customer isn’t going to care about an ad campaign promising them 10% off their first order, for example, and a new cold audience member typically is less likely to convert the first time they see your brand.
+A long-time customer isn’t going to care about an ad campaign promising them 10% off their first order, for example, a new cold audience member is typically less likely to convert the first time they see your brand.